durrantlab/autogrow4/tutorial/tutorial.md

 #
 ## Providing Custom options:
-    AutoGrow was designed to be modular.
+    AutoGrow4 was designed to be modular.
 This allows for the easy swaping of code.
-    AutoGrow is to be a living codebase so if you have added good custom code and would like to make it open source. please contact the authors so that we can grow the user options.
+    AutoGrow4 is to be a living codebase so if you have added good custom code and would like to make it open source. please contact the authors so that we can grow the user options.

-    Many of the AutoGrow functions can be supplemented with custom options.
+    Many of the AutoGrow4 functions can be supplemented with custom options.
 These functions include:
         1) Custom ligands filters ***
         2) Custom docking code ***
         3) Custom ligand conversion code from PDB to dockable format (ie PDBQT) ***